British Bugs

 Family: Cixiidae

-Cixius is a distinctive genus, but several species are hard to distinguish.
-There are three keels on the scutellum.
-C. nervosus is one of the larger species, and the postclypeus is brownish yellow, much lighter than the frons.
+is by far the most common and is one of the larger species.
+The postclypeus is brownish yellow, much lighter than the frons.
 The spots along the costal margin are larger than those on veins, and there is usually a brown transverse band on the forewings in the basal half, with faint dark markings posteriorly.

 Adult: May to October

-Length 5-7 mm
+Length 6.5-8.5 mm

 Cixius nervosus

-Adult: North Wales (May 2008) ©Tristan Bantock
+Adult: north Wales (May 2008) ©Tristan Bantock